 In a pooled analysis of 13 placebo-controlled and active-controlled studies, the safety profile of canagliflozin in elderly patients was generally consistent with younger patients.
 Patients ≥ 75 years of age had a higher incidence of adverse reactions related to volume depletion (such as postural dizziness, orthostatic hypotension, hypotension) with incidence rates of 5.3, 6.1, and 2.4 events per 100 patient-years of exposure for canagliflozin 100 mg, canagliflozin 300 mg, and in the control group, respectively.
 Decreases in eGFR (-3.4 and -4.7 mL/min/1.73 m2) were reported with canagliflozin 100 mg and canagliflozin 300 mg, respectively, compared to the control group (-4.2 mL/min/1.73 m2).
 Mean baseline eGFR was 62.5, 64.7, and 63.5 mL/min/1.73 m2 for canagliflozin 100 mg, canagliflozin 300 mg, and the control group, respectively (see sections 4.2 and 4.4).

-Renal impairment in patients with insufficiently controlled type 2 diabetes mellitus
+Renal impairment in adult patients with insufficiently controlled type 2 diabetes mellitus

-Patients with a baseline eGFR < 60 mL/min/1.73 m2 had a higher incidence of adverse reactions associated with volume depletion (e.g., postural dizziness, orthostatic hypotension, hypotension) with incidence rates of 5.3, 5.1, and 3.1 events per 100 patient-years of exposure for canagliflozin 100 mg, canagliflozin 300 mg, and placebo, respectively (see sections 4.2 and 4.4).
+Adult patients with a baseline eGFR < 60 mL/min/1.73 m2 had a higher incidence of adverse reactions associated with volume depletion (e.g., postural dizziness, orthostatic hypotension, hypotension) with incidence rates of 5.3, 5.1, and 3.1 events per 100 patient-years of exposure for canagliflozin 100 mg, canagliflozin 300 mg, and placebo, respectively (see sections 4.2 and 4.4).

 The overall incidence rate of elevated serum potassium was higher in patients with moderate renal impairment with incidence rates of 4.9, 6.1, and 5.4 events per 100 patient-years of exposure for canagliflozin 100 mg, canagliflozin 300 mg, and placebo, respectively.
 In general, elevations were transient and did not require specific treatment.